Riim/cellx/README.md

 var list = cellx.list([1, 2, 3]);
 ```

-Like `cellx.Map`, list generates an event `change` upon any change of its records.
+Like `cellx.ObservableMap`, list generates an event `change` upon any change of its records.

 During initialization the list may take option `comparator`, which will implement the assortment of its values: